vamsi-2312/pes_seq_det_ml_fsm/README.md

 3. GDS Tapeout.

 ## What is Sequence Detector?
-#### **A sequence detector is a digital circuit or algorithm that identifies specific patterns or sequences within a data stream.
-It takes an input stream, defines a target sequence, and produces an output when the input matches the defined pattern.
-Sequence detectors use sequential logic to process and recognize various sequences, serving applications like data communication error detection, barcode scanning, and speech recognition.**<br>
+A sequence detector is a digital circuit or algorithm that serves the purpose of recognizing specific sequences within an input stream.
+These sequences could be composed of binary digits, symbols, or events and can be continuous or discrete, depending on the application.

+Key elements of sequence detectors include:

+Sequence Specification: Designers specify the particular sequence or pattern they want the detector to identify.
+This sequence is defined through a set of rules, conditions, or a pattern description.

+Output: When the input stream matches the specified sequence, the sequence detector generates an output signal or triggers a predefined action, indicating that the desired pattern has been found.

+Sequential Logic: Sequence detectors employ sequential logic circuits or algorithms to keep track of the current state and transition as new symbols in the input stream are processed.
+This enables the detector to identify sequences of varying lengths and complexity.

+Sequence detectors find applications in various fields, including data communication for error detection and correction, barcode scanning for retail and logistics, speech recognition in voice command systems, and more.
+The complexity and design of a sequence detector depend on the specific requirements of the task and the nature of the input data it is meant to process.<br>

 ### We are using Mealy FSM to implement our Sequence Detector, we can also implement it using Moore FSM.

 ### Mealy FSM
-#### A Mealy Finite State Machine (FSM) is a type of sequential digital circuit where the output depends not only on the current state but also on the input.
-It transitions between states based on input and produces output simultaneously.
-Mealy FSMs are often used in applications where real-time responses are required.<br>
+A Mealy Finite State Machine (FSM) is a digital circuit known for its real-time responsiveness.
+It differs from the more common Moore FSM by generating outputs not only based on the current state but also on the immediate input.
+This means the outputs can change in real-time as the machine transitions between states, making it suitable for applications where immediate, input-sensitive responses are essential.
+Mealy FSMs find applications in various areas such as control systems and communication protocols, where dynamic and context-aware behavior is needed for efficient and adaptive operation.<br>

 ![Screenshot from 2023-10-21 08-30-55](https://github.com/vamsi-2312/pes_seq_det_ml_fsm/assets/142248038/b85db39a-87eb-4594-9c05-c4606c6885c5)